wmmihaa/azureiotbootcamp/labs/Lab2.md

 #### Update Azure Stream Analytics

 Go back to the Stream Analytics Job eg:"ProcessingTelemetryData" which you created in Lab1.
+1. Stop the Job.
-1. Select Outputs and Add.
+2. Select Outputs and Add.
 Ouput alias : eg sbQueue
 Sink : Service bus Queue
 Service bus namespace: "{Namespace you created earlier}" Queue name:"{Queue name you created earlier}"

-2. Change query to :
+3. Change query to :
 SELECT
     *
 INTO